The Early Middle Ages 500 – 1000

 The Twentse hoven (domains)

 Already in 797 the hoven of Mander and Hezinge (under Ootmarsum) are mentioned in an official Charter from Oodhelm whereby he donated the farms to the Church of Wichmond near Zutphen.
 These farms were managed by the court of the major-domo (who lived elsewhere) he was in charge of the production and the management of the farm and he was also in charge of the various feudal and servitude obligations of the people.
 This system operated outside the normal civil system (city, province) of the day.
-Because of their often rather isolated positions they were amongst the last elements of the feudal system that finally got dismantled.
+Because of their often rather isolated positions they were among the last elements of the feudal system that finally got dismantled.

 Appeal was possible at the court-mayor in Ootmarsum.
 This also had become a hereditary function and was – for centuries – held by the family Beverforde.
 The court was finally abolished in 1812, during the Napoleonic Period.